-- A. Written, certified, return receipt requested or personally hand-delivered notification of the denial, suspension or pending revocation be given to the licensee ten (10) days in advance of the proposed action; - B. Such written notification shall include information concerning the licensee's right to a hearing, shall specify the date, time and place for the hearing, and shall also advise the licensee that failure to appear for a scheduled hearing shall forfeit any further right to appeal; - C. The Commission shall make a ruling within three (3) days, and the licensee shall be notified in writing, within three (3) days of the ruling, of the ruling and the licensee's right to file a petition with the Commission for a rehearing within fifteen (15) days of the receipt of the written notification; - D. If the licensee files a petition for a rehearing within fifteen (15) days of receipt of the written notification described in the preceding paragraph, the Commission shall review any additional information submitted by the licensee with the petition and notify the licensee in writing of its decision, which shall be a final decision. - E. Notwithstanding subparagraph A above, the Commission may suspend or revoke a license without advance notice if, in the opinion of the Commission, the continued licensing of the person: - 1. falsified a license application; - 2. poses an immediate threat to the integrity of the Tribe's gaming operations; - 3. poses a threat to public health or safety; or - 4. may violate the Commission's licensing or other standards.
+- (a) Written, certified, return receipt requested or personally hand-delivered notification of the denial, suspension or pending revocation be given to the licensee ten (10) days in advance of the proposed action; - (b) Such written notification shall include information concerning the licensee's right to a hearing, shall specify the date, time and place for the hearing, and shall also advise the licensee that failure to appear for a scheduled hearing shall forfeit any further right to appeal; - (c) The Commission shall make a ruling within three (3) days, and the licensee shall be notified in writing, within three (3) days of the ruling, of the ruling and the licensee's right to file a petition with the Commission for a rehearing within fifteen (15) days of the receipt of the written notification; - (d) If the licensee files a petition for a rehearing within fifteen (15) days of receipt of the written notification described in the preceding paragraph, the Commission shall review any additional information submitted by the licensee with the petition and notify the licensee in writing of its decision, which shall be a final decision. - (e) Notwithstanding subparagraph A above, the Commission may suspend or revoke a license without advance notice if, in the opinion of the Commission, the continued licensing of the person: - (1) falsified a license application;

-XXIV.
+- (2) poses an immediate threat to the integrity of the Tribes gaming operations; - (3) poses a threat to public health or safety; or - (4) may violate the Commission's licensing or other standards.

+Section 22.
 Duration and Renewal

 All regular licenses shall be effective for two (2) years from the date of issue.
 Renewal applications must be received by the Commission at least thirty (30) days prior to the expiration of the license.
 Upon receiving a renewal application, the Commission shall inform the applicant of his or her obligation to apply to the State Gaming Agency for renewal of his or her determination of suitability.
 Any licensee applying for renewal may continue to be employed or engaged under the expired license until the Commission takes action on the renewal application.
 Applicants for renewal shall provide updated material as requested by the Commission but shall not be required to resubmit information already available to the Commission.
+Additional background investigations may be performed at the discretion of the Commission.
 Updated criminal history checks are required.

 Prior to renewing a license, the Commission shall forward to the State Gaming Agency copies of the renewal application and related documents.
-With respect to gaming facilities, the Commission shall provide verification to the State Gaming Agency that it has reviewed and, if appropriate, renewed a gaming facility's license.
+With respect to gaming facilities, the Commission shall provide verification to the State Gaming Agency that the it has reviewed and, if appropriate, renewed a gaming facility's license.

-XXV.
+Section 23.
 Fees

-The Business Committee shall establish a fee schedule for licenses.
+The Gaming Committee shall establish a fee schedule for licenses.
 Application fees shall be nonrefundable, regardless of whether or not a license is issued.
-Such fees shall be made payable to the Pauma-Yuima Band of Mission Indians.
+Such fees shall be made payable to the Table Bluff Reservation - Wiyot Tribe.